clarus/coq-blog/next_posts/Pluto: a first web server written in Coq.md

 [Pluto](https://github.com/coq-concurrency/pluto) is the first web server written in [Coq](https://coq.inria.fr/).

 It is a research project which aims to apply the pure and dependently typed [Coq](https://coq.inria.fr/) language to system programming, with inputs/outputs and fine grained concurrency in mind.
+This kind of programming is particularly error-prone and hard to test, due to non-determinism and interactions with the external world.
+Moreover, such programs like servers and databases can manipulate critical data, for example in a professional environment.
+We try to develop new programming techniques with an extremist and purely functional approach, in the hope to lead to safer systems.

-For now it can serve static websites, using event-based I/Os and lightweight threads to handle concurrent requests.
+For now Pluto can serve static websites, using event-based I/Os and lightweight threads to handle concurrent requests.

 ## Use
 The simplest way to install [Pluto](https://github.com/coq-concurrency/pluto) is to use [OPAM](http://opam.ocamlpro.com/) for Coq.
 See this [tutorial](http://coq-blog.clarus.me/use-opam-for-coq.html) for more informations.
 Add the stable and unstable repositories: